It is clear that he was not interested in teaching the full course of it in the Civilian Life.

 Immi however adopted the name Krav Maga to be used civilian life, but not the training system.
 All his students, civilian students and military students including Eli Avikzar have been using the same name.

-Later, almost anyone that was in the “brotherhood of martial arts” started to use the name Krav Maga.
+After the creator of Krav Maga death, almost anyone that was in the “brotherhood of martial arts” started to use the name Krav Maga.

-These was the acceptable way of traditional martial arts when a respectful student does not wish to be under the same roof of his instructor and abide by his association, so he creates a different name and change whatever he pleases without upsetting his instructor who might criticize his way of thinking.
+These was the acceptable way of traditional martial arts when a respectful student does not wish to be under the same roof of his instructor and abide by his association, so he creates a different name and changes whatever he pleases without upsetting his instructor who might criticize his way of thinking.

 When you change the name, you normally can change the training methods and not upset the founder.